helderdarocha/chess-clocks/README.md

 Materials used for this project:
 - Arduino Pro Mini 3V3 8MHz (Clock 3) or Arduino Nano 5V 16MHz (Clock 2)
-- 2x Adafruit 7-segment LED backpacks (I2C)
+- 2x Adafruit-compatible HT16K33 4-digit 7-segment LED displays (I2C)
 - Buzzer
 - Buttons for each player (mounted as a pair of push buttons, or microswitches / seesaw switch)
 - 3 control push buttons (start/pause/reset)